pssst/pssst/README.md

 `content-hash: <timestamp>; <signature>`

-Where `timestamp` is the `EPOCH` (without decimals) of the request/response and `signature` the calculated and signed hash of the body encoded in `Base64`.
-Calculation of the hash is done as follows:
+Where `timestamp` is the `EPOCH` (without decimals) of the request/response and `signature` the calculated and signed hash of the body encoded in `Base64` with padding.
+Calculation of the hash is done in the following steps:

 1. Create a `SHA512` HMAC of the HTTP body with the timestamp string as key.
 2. Create a `SHA512` hash of the resulting HMAC one more time.